Stop Me If You Think You've Heard This One Before: Background and release

-In 2007, the song was re-composed as "Stop Me" with additional lyrics from the song "You Keep Me Hangin' On" by the Supremes by British DJ and producer Mark Ronson featuring Australian singer and frequent collaborator Daniel Merriweather on vocals.
+In 2007, the song was recorded as "Stop Me" with additional lyrics from the song "You Keep Me Hangin' On" by the Supremes by British musician, DJ and producer Mark Ronson featuring Australian singer-songwriter and frequent collaborator Daniel Merriweather on vocals.
 Merriweather admitted in an interview with The Guardian that he was not very familiar with the original before he recorded Mark Ronson's revised version.
 He explained: "Mark said, 'I want you to sing on this – it's my favourite Smiths song,' so I listened to it.
 I'd heard it once before, but I was never a Smiths fan.
 But I thought it was beautiful."
 The song was later released as a single on 2 April 2007 on Columbia Records under the shortened title "Stop Me", and it was included on Ronson's studio album of cover versions Version.
 The single reached number two on the UK Singles Chart.

 The music video, released at the same time as the song, was directed by Scott Lyon and features a man who finds a pair of trainers that control him and force him to run along the motorway near the Blackwall Tunnel.
 This version was released in the United Kingdom.
 The international version, directed by Matt Lenski, showed people crying animated tears.

 The song featured prominently in the opening scenes of the premiere of the second half of Nip/Tucks fifth season.
 The song also featured on the 2013 showreel for Seattle-based b-boy crew, Art of Movement, uploaded by Korean-American singer and member of the crew, Jay Park.